huggingface/hub-docs/docs/hub/api.md

 ## Search API

+The following endpoints help get information about models, datasets, Spaces, and metrics stored on the Hub.
 ### GET /api/models

 Get information from all models in the Hub.
 The response is paginated, use the [`Link` header](https://docs.github.com/en/rest/guides/using-pagination-in-the-rest-api?apiVersion=2022-11-28#link-header) to get the following pages.
 You can specify additional parameters to have more specific results.